-- 1. To impart knowledge on the architecture and addressing modes of 8085 - 2.
-To impart knowledge on the architecture and addressing modes of 8051 - 3.
-To write assembly language programs of 8051. - 4.
+- 1. To provide understanding of Microcomputer systems. - 2.
+To impart knowledge on the architecture of 8051. - 3.
+To impart knowledge on instruction set and programming of 8051. - 4.
 To impart knowledge on the interfacing of different peripherals with 8051 - 5.
-To write assembly language program in microcontroller 8051 for various applications.
+To impart knowledge on the advanced microcontrollers. - 6.
+To use of microcontroller 8051 for various applications.

-• Course Outcomes: On completion of the course, learner will be able to-
+On successful completion of the course the student will be able to

-- 1. Understand the architecture and addressing modes of 8085. - 2.
+- 1. Understand the basics of Microcomputer systems. - 2.
 Understand the architecture and addressing modes of 8051. - 3.
-Develop the assembly language programs of 8051. - 4.
-Create the memory and I/O interfacing techniques with 8051. - 5.
-Develop the assembly language program in microcontroller 8051 for various applications in Electrical Engineering.
+Develop program in assembly language and C language for 8051. - 4.
+Interface a microcontroller 8051 to various devices. - 5.
+Understand the architecture of advanced microcontrollers. - 6.
+Develop various applications of 8051in Electrical Engineering.